In January, Harris Found Out He Had Pancreatic Cancer, and in September, His Treatments End.

 If there is a cancer diagnosis, which may involve additional tests, participants in the MCED clinical trial are ushered through treatment rather quickly at Saint John’s.

 Mr. Bass went from diagnosis to starting treatment in 8 days, which took Harris by surprise, given other healthcare experiences.
-Dr. Anton Bilchik, surgical oncologist, found Mr. Bass had pancreatic cancer instead of esophageal cancer and urgently pressed for the first available surgery date.
+Dr. Anton Bilchik, surgical oncologist, urgently pressed for the first available surgery date after diagnosis.
 “I was told he was the top surgeon for pancreatic cancer,” Mr. Bass remarks after being referred to Dr. Bilchik by his primary physician at Cedars Sinai.
 Since pancreatic cancer is usually found in late-stage, or incidentally (such as on MRI or CT scan), and is an aggressive cancer, the survival rate is very low, which is why his surgery was fast-tracked.
 “It is crucial that your primary doctors are good, and that they can move you along through the system,” Mr. Bass emphasizes in his testimonial below.
 Dr. Bilchik is the Chief of General Surgery at Saint John’s Health Center in Santa Monica, California, and Professor of Surgery for gastrointestinal and hepatobiliary diseases at Saint John’s Cancer Institute.

 Harris Bass Interview at Saint John's Health Center in Santa Monica, California